thtrieu/essence/README.md

 ### essence

-Is an on-going project that builds auto-differentiable, directed-acyclic computational-graph using `numpy`, with occasional falls back to `C` whenever perfomance is demanded.
-The interface is inspired by `Tensorflow`.
-Currenly the project supports CPU only.
+An directed acyclic computational graph builder, built from scratch on `numpy` and `C`, with auto-differentiation and gradient unit testing.

-Current working layers: fully connected, convolution, dropout, batch normalization, long short term memory
+Current working modules: fully connected, convolution, dropout, batch normalization, **LSTM, and Neural Turing Machine, copy task** (see code in four demos below).

-TODO: Augmented memory RNN: namely a Neural Turing Machine (should be cool).
+TODO: GAN, although I need to improve my implementation of `im2col` and `gemm` for `conv` module.

 *Motivation:* if there is one algorithm to understand in Deep Learning, that might be Back Propagation.
-Not chaining derivaties on the paper but actually implement it, experience yourself the vanishing/exploding gradients, witness numerical underflow/overflow in cross-entropy softmax or see the *linear carousel* as one solid line in your code is just wonderful.
+Not chaining derivaties on paper but the actual implementation of it, see for yourself vanishing/exploding gradients, numerical underflow/overflow and then being able to solve them is just wonderful.

 ### Test 1: MNIST with depth-2 MLP, relu, dropout & train with SGD.